City

 2. General Manager

 General Managers oversee the daily operations of businesses.
 They manage staff, handle budgets, and ensure customer satisfaction.
-This role is key in retail, hospitality, and other service industries.
+They work in various industries, including retail, hospitality, and manufacturing.
+Their role is crucial for maintaining smooth business operations.

 Find General Manager jobs in Trenton, MI